Maggie Holland: Notable works

 The song which won Holland an award in the inaugural (2000) BBC Radio 2 Folk Awards was (in her own words) inspired by Christopher Hill's book "The World Turned Upside Down", Leon Rosselson's song of the same name, Naomi Mitchison's "Sea-Green Ribbons", William Cobbett's "Cottage Economy", Hamish Henderson's "Freedom Come-All-Ye", Jean Giono's "The Man Who Planted Trees" and "animated discussions with (rightly) proud and passionate Scots like Dick Gaughan".
 A Loughborough Folk Festival programme stated: "Maggie Holland is one of the most inspiring singer/songwriters in Britain today.
 "A Place Called England" has become emblematic in the movement to reclaim a positive sense of English identity."

 Recent collaborations

-Maggie's Farm

 With Moore and Kevin Mason she formed Maggie's Farm in 1986.
 The band's name is a reference to the Bob Dylan song of that name, Dylan being one of Holland's favourite songwriters.
 Maggie's Farm toured Bangladesh for the British Council in 1988.

-Robb Johnson Band

 In 1989, she began to play bass in Robb Johnson's band.
 Holland much admires Johnson's songwriting and has recorded a number of his works.

-Derroll's Dream

 During 2010, Holland participated in a project featuring the music of Derroll Adams, arranged and directed by Wiet Van Der Liest.
-The ensemble included seven female singers including Holland who also played five-string banjo, a 13 piece chamber orchestra, guitarist Roland Van Campenhout and Wiet van de Leest on violin.
+The ensemble included seven female singers including Holland who also played five-string banjo, a 13-piece chamber orchestra, guitarist Roland Van Campenhout and Wiet van de Leest on violin.
 They performed the programme at the Brosella, Gent and Dranouter festivals in 2010.